ideasonpurpose/docker-build/README.md

 #### `NAME`

-The name of the project, ideaslly the `name` property from package.json.
+The name of the project, ideally the `name` property from package.json.
 This should match the directory containing the project files.

 ### Volumes